sbeleidy/sarBehaviorGen/README.md

 All of these actions are performed on the robot as non-blocking calls.
 As a result, actions can be done nearly simultaneously by having them called one immediately after the other.
 Currently, to have the next action be delayed and be performed after the previous one, the Pause action needs to be used.
 (Future developments will have options to allow each action to be synchronous or asynchronous).

 In the models directory, other hddl files may be found that extend the general behaviors to provide assistance for a specific task.
-For example, the `tangram.hddl` file is used to generate the necessary behaviors for supporting a child complete a tangram puzzle [1](https://ojs.aaai.org/index.php/AAAI-SS/article/download/27674/27447).
+For example, the `tangram.hddl` file is used to generate the necessary behaviors for supporting a child complete a tangram puzzle [\[1\](https://ojs.aaai.org/index.php/AAAI-SS/article/download/27674/27447).

 ## References

 \[1\] Yang, Y., Langer, A., Howard, L., Marshall, P. J., & Wilson, J. R. (2023).
-[Towards an Ontology for Generating Behaviors for Socially Assistive Robots Helping Young Children.](https://ojs.aaai.org/index.php/AAAI-SS/article/download/27674/27447) In Proceedings of the AAAI Symposium Series (Vol. 2, No. 1, pp. 213-218).
+[Towards an Ontology for Generating Behaviors for Socially Assistive Robots Helping Young Children.](https://ojs.aaai.org/index.php/AAAI-SS/article/download/27674/27447) In *Proceedings of the AAAI Symposium Series* (Vol. 2, No. 1, pp. 213-218).

+\[2\] Wilson, J. R. & Yang, Y. (2024).
+Software Architecture to Generate Assistive Behaviors for Social Robots.
+In *HRI ’24 Companion*.